5 minutes

 Now it’s time to setup a way to browse my data remotely.

 One of the easiest and maybe underrated way could be to use SFTP.
 There are plenty of clients that allow to remotely access to your files, either from a computer or a phone.
-This is cool but I love how convenient the Nextcloud web UI was.

 In that case, Filestash is a good candidate.